wrinkdater/Posys-Cursors-Improved-by-wrinkdater/README.md

 ## Changelog:

+### 2025-04-25 (v1.92) by wrinkdater:
+- added Wrong Finger cursors for pin and person in Extras.

 ### 2025-02-07 (v1.91) by wrinkdater:
 - fixed colors for help.cur in Default, Mono, Default for 125&175% scales and Default Left schemes.